 Cooking with the dutch oven directly on the ground (or a cooking table) is the most efficient way.

-Out of everything listed above, a chimney starter is one that you can leave behind if you’re short on space in you car when heading out camping.
+Out of everything listed above, a chimney starter is one item that you can leave behind if you’re short on space in your car when heading out camping.

 It’s extremely handy for getting charcoal started without having to deal with a campfire though.
-You can just get your charcoal briquettes going in your chimney starter and move them straight from there to your fire tray or dutch oven when they are ready.
+You can just get your charcoal briquettes going in your chimney starter and move them straight from there to your fire tray or dutch oven when they’re ready.

 Like the chimney starter above, you might be able to do without this one.

 Unlike the chimney starter above, the Lodge Lid Stand takes up next to no space.
 You might as well take it along.
 I usually store mine inside of my dutch oven so that I don’t forget it.

 The lid stand comes in handy when you’re camping somewhere that doesn’t have a lot of rocks or wood laying around that can be easily used to create a clean, level, surface for your lid.

 It’s also handy in that if you turn it over, it makes a great stand to put your dutch oven lid on to fry with (the inside of a dutch oven lid makes a great frying pan).